 The Anoka Technical College Health Technology certificate is a 26-credit program.
-Graduates are prepared with skills to secure an entry-level position in the health care field (nursing assistant, phlebotomist and home health aide) or transfer into different Anoka Tech health programs.
+Graduates are prepared with skills to secure an entry-level position in the health care field (nursing assistant, phlebotomist and home health aide) or transfer into other Anoka Tech Health Science Technology programs.

-Some courses may require an Accuplacer score or completion of basic math, basic English, and/or reading courses with a “C” or better.
+Some courses may require appropriate test score or completion of basic math, basic English and/or reading courses with a “C” or better.

 *Course has prerequisite, see course schedule.

-All Anoka Technical College students seeking an Associate in Applied Science (AAS), diploma, or certification must meet the Grade Point Average (GPA) of 2.0 or higher.
-Please contact your advisor for any further program graduation requirements.
+All Anoka Technical College students seeking an Associate in Applied Science (AAS), diploma, or certificate must meet the cumulative grade point average (GPA) of 2.0 or higher.

 Wage information is available from the Minnesota Department of Education and the Minnesota Department of Employment and Economic Development.